SELKO FYTERA LACTECO

 • An increase in weaning weight

 Fytera Lacteco is easy to apply on farm because it can be included in a mineral supplement for beef cows during the last 30 days of pregnancy.
-Colostrum management of a cow calf operation can be improved without significant changes in management of the farm operations.
+Fytera Lacteco can assist in improving colostrum management of a cow calf operation without significant changes in management of the farm operations.

-Feed Fytera Lacteco to your cows to improve colostrum quality and maternal antibody transfer to their calves.
+Feed Fytera Lacteco to help your cows improving colostrum quality and maternal antibody transfer to their calves.

-Use Fytera Lacteco today to increase the number of calves you wean and improve weaning weight of your beef calves.
+Use Fytera Lacteco today to help you increasing the number of calves you wean and improving weaning weight of your beef calves.

 Improve the profitable of your cow-calf operation, contact us for free expert advice from your local Selko nutritionist!